Annales school: Impact outside France

 In South America the Annales approach became popular.
 From the 1950s Federico Brito Figueroa was the founder of a new Venezuelan historiography based largely on the ideas of the Annales School.
 Brito Figueroa carried his conception of the field to all levels of university study, emphasizing a systematic and scientific approach to history and placing it squarely in the social sciences.
-Spanish historiography was influenced by the "Annales School" starting in 1950 with Jaime Vincens Vives (1910–1960).
+Spanish historiography was influenced by the "Annales School" starting in 1950 with Jaume Vicens Vives (1910–1960).
 In Mexico, exiled Republican intellectuals extended the Annales approach, particularly from the Center for Historical Studies of El Colegio de México, the leading graduate studies institution of Latin America.

 British historians, apart from a few Marxists, were generally hostile.
 Academic historians decidedly sided with Geoffrey Elton's The Practice of History against Edward Hallett Carr's What Is History?
 One of the few British historians who were sympathetic towards the work of the Annales school was Hugh Trevor-Roper.
-American, German, Indian, Russian and Japanese scholars generally ignored the school.
-The Americans developed their own form of "new social history" from entirely different roots.
+Among American academics, founding figure in American history of technology Lynn White Jr. dedicated his seminal and controversial book Medieval Technology and Social Change to Annales founder Marc Bloch.
 Both the American and the Annales historians picked up important family reconstitution techniques from French demographer Louis Henry.

 The Wageningen school centered on Bernard Slicher van Bath was viewed internationally as a Dutch counterpart of the Annales school, although Slicher van Bath himself vehemently rejected the idea of a quantitative "school" of historiography.

-Has been cited as a key influence in the development of World Systems Theory by sociologist Immanuel Wallerstein.
+The Annales school has been cited as a key influence in the development of World Systems Theory by sociologist Immanuel Wallerstein.